thigg/sailing-the-flood-to-java/README.md

 See [sailing-to-coffee](https://github.com/thigg/sailing-to-coffee) for further instructions.
 The concrete implementation differs quite a lot, see implementation notes above for that.

+## Credits
+ - development by me, Thilo Kogge
+ - logo by miehl
+ - original game by Rhys Rustad-Elliott (GunshipPenguin)

 ## License